 Few things are worse than trying to enjoy a family holiday someplace where the atmosphere is not fully family-friendly.
 Lodges like the Lukimbi Safari Lodge in the Kruger National Park welcome travellers with children aged two and above, and have a special children’s programme to keep the young set entertained.
 In the Sabi Sand Game Reserve, Sabi Sabi Bush Lodge has a custom-built children’s facility known as The EleFun Centre, which teaches children to appreciate the wilderness, with plenty of fun thrown in.
 Other family-friendly lodges.

-If you’re travelling with children, elderly folk or mums-to-be, you may wish to opt for a malaria-free safari.
+If you’re travelling with children, elderly folk or mothers-to-be, you may wish to opt for a malaria-free safari.
 There are ample opportunities to view South Africa’s wildlife without exposure to the risk of malaria.
 The lodges to consider are situated in the Eastern Cape, the Pilanesberg and the Madikwe Private Game Reserve.
 All these areas have the Big Five and offer exciting safaris.

 A safari is just a little more thrilling from the vantage point of a tent.
 The spirit of adventure is heightened and nature feels even closer.
 And, of course, no luxury need be sacrificed in a sophisticated tent with all the mod cons such as air-con, mini-bar, en-suite bathroom and so forth.
 Tented safari options.